itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ## Connecting to the Internet

-The *Arch Linux Installation Environment* in this guide **WILL** require an internet connection in order to download the necessary base packages for the system.
-Currently I don't have a guide for how to install Arch Linux without an internet connection, but I may make one later.
+This guide **WILL** require an internet connection for downloading the essential base system packages and utils.
+Currently I don't have a guide for how to install Arch Linux without an internet connection.
+If you do not have an available network, go [here](https://wiki.archlinux.org/title/Offline_installation).

-### Ethernet
+### Connect to Ethernet

-Check if you already have an internet connection.
-> Note: If you are using **Ethernet**, you should already have internet.
+If you are using *Ethernet*, you should already have an internet connection.
+Ping a website to check:

 ```rs
 ping -c 3 cloudflare.com
 ```

-### Wi-Fi
+### Connect to Wi-Fi

-If not using Ethernet, launch the `iwctl` tool to connect to a wireless network:
+Launch the `iwctl` tool to connect to a wireless network:
 > Type `exit` if you ever want to abort the tool without applying changes.

 ```rs